 Derrick leaned down and kissed her on the forehead, pulling her into him, needing to hold her.
 She wrapped her arms around him, her warmth radiating off her body and through his clothing.
 He nestled his nose into her hair, closing his eyes, inhaling her intoxicating scent.

 The snow came down a bit harder.
 The dark sky and quiet night reminding him of all that he had and all that he lost.
 The white blanket dusting was like a clean slate, showcasing the world at its most lovely and peaceful time.
 It was the Earth’s version of heaven.
 And it suddenly occurred to him, he hadn’t been the one to save Courtney.
 It had to have been his brother.
 His brother wouldn’t have allowed her to join him yet.
 His brother would have selflessly made sure she stayed with his daughter and Daniel and him.
 That had to be why he’d felt the need to go to Darren’s grave for the past months.
 Darren had been there that day.
-This had to be the reason.
 It made perfect sense.
 Courtney’s glassy eyes hadn’t been looking at him, they’d been focused above him while he put pressure on the wound.
 He’d held her right hand but she kept putting up her left hand for someone to hold.
 When she spoke to Derrick, telling him that she loved him, she had turned to her left side and spoken the same words to his brother.
 Derrick had thought she’d been hallucinating.
 But that wasn’t it.
 Darren had saved Courtney.
 He’d protected her when Derrick hadn’t been able to.
 Deep down, Derrick had known this information but never acknowledged that he had Darren to thank for making sure Courtney was still with him.
 Why had it taken so long?
 Why had it taken Courtney’s little speech to hit him upside the head with the obvious answer as to why he had to visit his brother?

 Derrick leaned his chin on the top of his wife’s head and closed his eyes.
 “Thank you, Darren.
 Thank you.”